 We will be looking at how contractors might reduce their work emissions over the life of a contract (for example, through the use of electric vehicles or reducing waste).
-For example, by 2024 our new rubbish and recycling kerbside service will be delivered using electric trucks.
+In one tangible example, our new rubbish and recycling kerbside service delivered using electric trucks, developed for implementation by 2022, with a hundred percent servicing by 2024.

-Embedding carbon reductions through procurement Cost Not yet known, but likely to be specific to each contract Timing Plan in place by 2022 Lead division Procurement (supported by Climate and Waste) Emission reductions Dependent on the type of service or contract.
-For example, council's new rubbish and recycling kerbside service, which will be delivered by electric trucks from 2024, is expected to reduce emissions by about 822 tCO 2 -e per year.
+Embedding carbon reductions through procurement Cost Not yet known, but likely to be specific to each contract Timing Plan in place by 2022 Lead division Procurement (supported by Climate and Waste) Emission reductions Dependent on the type of service or contract, for example, council's new rubbish and recycling kerbside service, which will be delivered by electric trucks from 2024, is expected to reduce emissions by about 822 tCO 2 E per year.